manalipatel9/project_4/README.md

 Other libraries used: Scikit-learn, Python Pandas.

-Citations: Rebecca, Michael, and Rebecca did not require citations for their code.
+Citations: Rebecca, Michael, and Manali did not require citations for their code.
 Mary required extensive citations and included links to her many sources directly in her code.